informed-governance-project/NISINP/docs/ui_administrator.rst

 Questions of incident report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import or export question you need three models : ``predefined answers, question categories, questions``
+To import or export questions you need three models: ``predefined answers, question categories, questions``

-For importing you need to import in this order:
+Importing has to happen in this order:

 1. Question categories
 2. Questions
 3. Predefined answers

-If you want to create from scratch, you have to create a file of ``question categories`` mentioning:
+If you want to create the files from scratch, you can create a ``question categories`` file mentioning:

 - ``label`` : the name of the category